 - 1. The auditor's report expresses an unqualified opinion on the basic financial statements of the East Feliciana Parish Assessor. - 2.
 No instances of noncompliance material to the financial statements of the East Feliciana Parish Assessor were disclosed during the audit. - 3.
 No significant deficiencies relating to the financial statements are reported in the Independent Auditor's Report on Internal Control. - 4.
-One instance of noncompliance was disclosed during the audit. - B. PRIOR YEAR FINDINGS FINANCIAL STATEMENT AUDIT
+No instances of noncompliance were disclosed during the audit. - B. PRIOR YEAR FINDINGS FINANCIAL STATEMENT AUDIT